Molx32/molx32.github.io/_posts/2023-02-16-Azure-access-panel-lack-of-access-control.md

 - <b>Distribution groups</b> - <i>Used for sending email notifications to a group of people</i>
 Note that when a Microsoft 365 Group is created, associated resources usually come with it.

-There are multiple common methods to create a group, and depending on how you do, visibility could be set on 'Public' because of an error, or because of default configuration :
+There are multiple common methods to create a group, and depending on how you do, visibility could be set on 'Public' :
 - Using the [Azure portal](https://portal.azure.com), you can create both security and M365 groups.
 Note that using this will cause M365 groups to be private, which is a good thing.
 - Using the Azure CLI command <b>az group create</b> only allows you to create private security groups.
 - Using the <b>New-MsolGroup</b> only allows you to create private security groups.